concrete-jungle-org/TreeMap/docs/Dev_Setup.md

-# Dev Setup

-## Local Setup

-Steps taken on macOS 12.4 intel
+## Initial dev setup

+If this is too long, a faster setup is to skip the php/apache sections and instead edit your files locally but then `build`/`deploy` them to remote host and view changes there by visiting the public url.

+- Get ssh access to the development server: `nate`
+  - `ssh <your_user>_nate@ssh.phx.nearlyfreespeech.net`
 - install node v6
-- npm install

-Get ssh access to the development server: `nate`
-- `ssh <your_user>_nate@ssh.phx.nearlyfreespeech.net`

-Get a copy of tree_parent.sqlite
-- download from development server, its located in the `FoodParent2.0/db/`
-- `chmod 664 tree_parent.sqlite` allow user and group rw permissions

-Initial setup
+  - However, if you need to run 'npm install' then be careful, node v6 ships with npm v3 which does not read the package-lock file
+  - The lock file is needed to ensure the exact same dependencies are installed
+  - If you see errors when building that node-sass does not yet support your runtime environment, you are probably not running node v6
+  - the version of node-sass used here only supports up to node v7
 - npm install
   - NOTE: a package-lock was created using a newer version of node (v16) because node v6 use npm v3
   - npm v3 knows nothing about package-lock file